Package 'geobounds'

 gb_get().

-Other metadata functions: gb_get_max_adm_lvl()
+Metadata functions: gb_get_max_adm_lvl()

 Examples

-# Get metadata for ADM4 levels.
+# Get boundary metadata for ADM4.

 library(dplyr)